This easy golumpki recipe, aka Turkey Cabbage Rolls, is hearty and delicious

 Turkey Cabbage rolls are a delightful Eastern European method of preparing meat stuffed cabbage.
 My husband’s family calls them Golumpki, which is the Polish name for cabbage rolls.
+His mother and grandma would spend all day making them, and it inspired me to make this easy golumpki recipe.
+Michigan has a rather large Polish-American community, and you can find cabbage rolls sold all over, including the Polish American Cultural Center in Troy.

 Imagine slicing through a piping hot cabbage roll; a puff of steam is released and you take away a fork full of ground turkey, rice, sauce, and tender cabbage.
 The sauce is a thin but traditional tomato sauce that mixes well with the turkey and cabbage.
 Use some mashed potatoes or a roll to pick up the leftover drippings, and your meal is complete.

-Why use ground turkey in cabbage rolls?
+Why use ground turkey in golumpki?

 Golumpki is traditionally made with ground beef, so why use turkey?
 I use ground turkey in cabbage rolls for two reasons, both of which have to do with fat content.